 - There are many parks in town such as the Hypoluxo Hammock, which was created to show what the area was like in the late 19th Century when the only flora in the area was indigenous; the Hypoluxo Scrub Natural Area, a nature preserve which has several hiking trails, an observation tower, and educational exhibits; and the new Garnett Park, where visitors can picnic as they view the Frank Varga sculpture “Sail into the Future.”

-Condominiums and townhomes are among the more popular residential offerings in Hypoluxo.
+Luxury Oceanfront Estates, condominiums and townhomes are among the more popular residential offerings on Hypoluxo Island.
 Find Mediterranean and Spanish Revival-inspired homes in the town’s many gated neighborhoods, which typically feature a wide variety of amenities like spas, tennis courts, pools, gyms, and even libraries.

 Hypoluxo Island remains a small, quiet community of luxury waterfront homes that are only a few minutes drive from Worth Avenue in Palm Beach, City Place, Clematis Street, and The Kravis Center of the Performing Arts in West Palm Beach, Atlantic Avenue in Delray Beach, Town Center Mall in Boca Raton, and is 15 minutes to the Palm Beach International Airport.